scmosoeu/api-development-python/README.md

 Develop a REST API using python programming language

-Below are the example outputs for the following endpoints
+Below are the example outputs for the following endpoints when requesting information about almonds.

 ```bash
 /almonds